Insights | By Howard Tiersky

 And typically, some of those “10 things” turn out to be really important, but the initial ranking of the relative priority might have been off.

-Additionally, there often turn out to be at least a few things that are even more important than any of those items that weren’t on anyone's radar.
+Additionally, there often turn out to be at least a few things that are even more important that weren’t on anyone's radar.

 Furthermore, even when you are right initially about what the problems are, you need to be sure you are implementing the right solution.